nosas/blog/deep_learning_python/ch3/article.md

 Keras was designed originally in March 2015 to be used with Theano, a tensor-manipulation library developed by Montreal Institute for Learning Algorithms (MILA).
 Theano pioneered the idea of using static computation graphs for automatic differentiation and compiling code to both CPU and GPU support.

-Following the release of TensorFlow 1.0 in November 2015, Keras was refactored to support multiple backend architectures: starting with Theano and Tensorflow in late 2015, and adding support for CNTK and MXNet in 2017.
+Following the release of TensorFlow 1.0 in November 2015, Keras was refactored to support multiple backend architectures: starting with Theano and TensorFlow in late 2015, and adding support for CNTK and MXNet in 2017.

 Keras became well known as the user-friendly way to develop TensorFlow applications.
 By late 2017, a majority of TensorFlow users were using Keras.